kyma-project/test-infra/cmd/image-builder/README.md

  - if the value is go-template, it will be converted to a valid name.
 For example, `-tag v{{ .ShortSHA }}-{{ .Date }}` is equal to `-tag vShortSHA-Date=v{{ .ShortSHA }}-{{ .Date }}`

 > [!Note]
-> When running on pull_request_target event, Image Builder ignores additional tags provided with tags input.
+> When running on the `pull_request_target` event, Image Builder ignores additional tags provided with tags input.
-> Image will be tagged only with the default PR-<PR_NUMBER> tag.
+> The image will be tagged only with the default PR-<PR_NUMBER> tag.

 ## Environment File

 > [!IMPORTANT]
-> Support for env files is still a work in progress.
+> Support for `env` files is still a work in progress.

 The environment file contains environment variables to be loaded in the build.
 The file must be in the format of `key=value` pairs, separated by newlines.

 ## Azure DevOps Backend (ADO)

-The Image Builder uses ADO `oci-image-builder` pipeline as a build backend.
+Image Builder uses the ADO `oci-image-builder` pipeline as a build backend.
 That means the images are built, signed and pushed to the Google Cloud Artifact registry in the ADO pipeline.
 Image Builder does not build images locally on GitHub runners.